 - Widespread loss of facilities.

 Business Continuity planning and disaster recovery planning are vital activities.
 Business Continuity Planning & Disaster Recovery World is designed to consider all these issues and to catalog some of the most highly acclaimed products and services.
-Here is a software to assist with BIA and risk analysis, as well as links to tools or services to help you create, maintain and audit the plan itself.
+Here is software to assist with BIA and risk analysis, as well as links to tools or services to help you create, maintain and audit the plan itself.

 Whether you are entirely new to business continuity and disaster recovery planning, or whether you already have a proven and established plan, the directory should hopefully prove to be of real value.

 Disaster Recovery is a form of insurance to protect your IT assets when a disaster strikes.
 And just like good insurance, the best disaster recovery should provide great protection with less bother.
-We provides the most reliable, cost-effective, and simple disaster protection for all virtualized applications.
+We provide the most reliable, cost-effective, and simple disaster protection for all virtualized applications.

 Organizations can effectively meet core requirements for disaster recovery: